 Your WMS Congress name badge must be worn at all times during the congress and social activities.
 It will be required to gain access to the venue and sessions.

-There will be an official photographer present throughout the congress and social activities.
-Photos will be shared on the WMS social media channels during and after the congress.
+There will be an official photographer and videographer present throughout the congress and social activities.
+Photos & footage will be shared on the WMS social media channels during and after the congress.
 Photos will be available via the members section of the WMS website after the congress.
-If you do not wish to be included in any photos please make the organisers and photographer aware via the registration desk.
+If you do not wish to be included in any photos or videos please make the organisers, photographer and videographer aware via the registration desk.

 The embargo date is the presentation day, e.g. for a late breaking abstract this is the last day of the congress.
 For general presentations that would be the beginning of the scientific programme for the congress (local time).

-WMS has Facebook, Twitter and Linked In accounts.
+WMS has Facebook, Instagram, Twitter and Linked In accounts.
 Posts including photos about the congress and related activities will be posted before, during and after the congress.
 Please see our social media guide.